paritytech/libsecp256k1/README.md

   heap manually.
 Increases binary size, enabled by default.
 * `lazy-static-context`: Instead of storing the pre-computed table context as static variables, store it as a variable that dynamically allocates the context in heap via `lazy_static`.
-Only one of `static-context` and `lazy-static-context` can be enabled, or both disabled.
-Impact bootstrap performance, disabled by default.
+It overwrites `static-context`.
+Impact bootstrap performance and only available in `std`, disabled by default.

 ## Development workflow